MarouenMechtri/CNG-Manager/README.md

 The CNG Manager manages a list of [OCCI](http://occi-wg.org/) categories to configure connectivity.
 Since the CNG Manager is based on OCCI paradigm, we have used [PyOCNI](https://github.com/jordan-developer/pyOCNI) as OCCI server.

+The CNG Manager have a northbound interface towards connectivity request and a southbound interface interacting with transport technologies through drivers.

+* The northbound interface is composed of 3 elements responsible for the configuration of gateways and the links between them.

+* The southbound interfaces towards the underlying networking technologies require technology specific drivers (such as OpenVPN, GRE, IPsec, NAT, OpenFlow ...).
+The CNG Manager relies on the designed drivers to remotely configure the gateways (CNGs) deployed in the infrastructure layer.

 2. Getting the CNG image file